How Do I File a Government Tort Claim in California?

-In addition to (or as an alternative to) raising civil rights claims under federal law, plaintiffs can sometimes assert related claims for negligence under California law.
+In addition to (or as an alternative to) raising civil rights claims under federal law, plaintiffs in civil rights cases can sometimes assert related claims for negligence under California law.
 When the defendant is a government employee or government agency, there can be both advantages and complications to raising such claims.

 The idea of negligence as alleged against an individual state actor has the same structure as in a claim against a private actor, requiring a showing of duty to the plaintiff, breach of that duty by the defendant, and causation of harm.